Sonoran-Software/Sonoran-Store-Docs/sonoran-station-displays/installation.md

 ## 8. Place a test display

-1. Join with the five administrator ACE permissions.
+1. Join with the administrator ACE permissions.
 2. Confirm at least one unit is on duty in Sonoran CAD.
 3. Run `/stationdisplay`.
 4. Select **Mounted Displays**.